gitlaura/final/README.md

-# BIGGROUPS REAMDE
+# BIGGROUPS

 #### URL
 http://biggroups.herokuapp.com/
 #### About
 BigGroups is an online directory of restaurants and bars that are good for big groups (think birthday parties, special dinners, or maybe you just have lots of friends).
-The restaurants and bars are submitted by people like you are members of BigGroups.co.
+The restaurants and bars are submitted by people like you who are members of BigGroups.co.
 #### Set Up

 ```sh